-Wi-Fi connectivity has greatly improved in recent years.
-Unlike the past where you had to disconnect from the Wi-Fi when making a call, today you can comfortably make your calls while you are still connected.
-WiFi connections have become more stable and reliable than ever.
+Can you imagine a world without Wi-Fi?
+Perhaps, no!
+We’ve grown so comfortable with Wi-Fi being readily available for listening to music, streaming our favourite shows and allowing us to work from home smoothly.
+Wi-Fi connections have become more stable and reliable than ever.
 However, the fact that Wi-Fi connectivity has improved over the years does not mean Wi-Fi problems are over.
-There are still many Wi-Fi problems that people face on a daily basis.
-In this article, we are going to discuss common WiFi problems and how to fix them.
+There are still many Wi-Fi problems that people face daily.
+In this blog, let us discuss common Wi-Fi problems and how to fix them.

 If the network connects but you are still not able to access the internet, then the problem lies on the router and the modem.
 There is no clear explanation of why this happens.
 The solution to this problem is to disconnect the router from the power for at least 30 seconds before reconnecting it.
 Lack of internet connection can also be as a result of a service outage.
 If that is the case, there is not much that you can do on your side.

-3. Some devices are unable to connect to the WiFi
+- Some devices are unable to connect to the Wi-Fi

-If you notice that the WiFi connection drops suddenly when you use certain devices such as the microwave, then it is because the Wi-Fi connection has experienced interference from other networks.
+If you notice that the Wi-Fi connection drops suddenly when you use certain devices such as the microwave, then it is because the Wi-Fi connection has experienced interference from other networks.
 This is specifically common to individuals who use the old microwave model.
-To avoid this, then you need to place the router where this minimal or no interference.
+To avoid this, then you need to place the router where there is minimal or no interference.